analogsenses/source/source/_drafts/2015-07-02-learning-to-work-with-models.markdown

 Also, be respectful.
 If you don't think you can pull off being respectful _and_ nice, go for respectful first.
 Keep in mind that the model doesn't know you and doesn't know what kind of person you are, so don't go for weird inside jokes that only your friends would understand.
 Similarly, don't insist on making small talk if the model doesn't want to.
 At the end of the day you're both there to work.
 Getting along is preferred, but it's not indispensable.

-That said, keep in mind that good models are usually comfortable with following directions — so give them.
-They actually _need_ directions to do their work properly, and most of them understand that their physical appearance is important and relevant to the shoot, so they'll take comments pretty professionally.
+That said, keep in mind that good models are comfortable with following directions — so give them.
+They actually _need_ directions to do their work properly.
 Don't be shy about saying what you need them to do in order for the shot to work.
 You can, for example, say that you like their hair better this way, or that you want them to stand up to emphasize the length of their legs.
 Try to be positive and encouraging with your comments, give them an idea of what you want to achieve in the shot and they'll get involved and help you.
 Have it be a collaborative effort, but always maintain control of the session yourself.
 You goal is to get the shots _you_ want, so act accordingly.[^Models1]

 [^Models1]: Unless it's a work-for-hire situation where the model is paying you to take their picture.
 In that case, obviously, having them provide directions is fine, but you should still have a few ideas of your own in case they don't know what to ask for.